IvanDeBoi/ivandeboi.github.io/README.md

 ## Talks
-- UPCOMING 20/01/2025, How to do more with uncertainty in AI, invited talk, Applied Computer Science Conference Days, Karel de Grote University College, 100 attendees
+- 20/01/2025, How to do more with uncertainty in AI, invited talk, Applied Computer Science Conference Days, Karel de Grote University College, >100 attendees
 - 4/12/24, How to Exploit Uncertainty in AI for XR development, invited talk, Multimedia and Creative Technologies, Karel de Grote University College, >100 attendees
 - 22/10/24, Gauss is GOAT @Mathfest24, 100 attendees
 - 23/01/2024, How to do more with uncertainty in AI, invited talk, Applied Computer Science Conference Days, Karel de Grote University College, 100 attendees
 - 27/11/2023, How to turn your camera into a perfect pinhole model, 26th Iberoamerican Congress on Pattern Recognition at Coimbra (Portugal), 80 attendees
 - 5/10/2023, How to get more out of endoscopic images, Cancer Research Day, University of Antwerp, 100 attendees
 - 24/5/2023, On straight lines and machine learning, invited talk, Systems and Robotics of the university of Coimbra (Portugal), 15 attendees